babylonhealth/Stevenson/README.md

 * [Install Vapor locally](http://docs.vapor.codes/3.0/install/macos/)
 * Run `vapor xcode` to create the Xcode project
 * Open the Xcode project and work in it
-* You'll need to define some environment variables in your scheme if you want to try to run the [Babylon Stevenson app](Documentation/BabylonCommands.md) locally.
-Typically declare [the same env variables](Documentation/BabylonCommands.md#environment-variables) that are defined in the hosting environment (like Heroku or AWS on the server side).
+* You'll need to define some environment variables in your scheme (Edit Scheme > "Run" Action > "Arguments" tab) if you want to try to run the [Babylon Stevenson app](BabylonCommands.md) locally.
+Typically declare [the same env variables](BabylonCommands.md#environment-variables) that are defined in the hosting environment (like Heroku or AWS on the server side).
 * Hit Cmd-R to run the Vapor server locally.
 It will listen at `http://localhost:8080`
 * Try it out by sending fake Slack payloads mimicking a Slack slash command